jefftranter/raspberrypi/gpio-board/README.md

 | Switch     |   31   | GPIO93    |
 | DHT        |   37   | GPIO51    |

 Sample programs for the Raspberry Pi (shell script and Python) are provided here.
-The DHT example requires downloading a AdaFruit DHT Python module.
+The DHT example requires downloading an AdaFruit DHT Python module.

 To use the serial port, on the Raspberry Pi you can run raspi-config to enable a serial console and you should then be able to log in on the serial port using settings of 115200 bps 8N1.